 I do this with my son’s toys once a year.
 We go through his room, remove toys that aren’t his favorites, and put them in storage.
 We call it his Library.
 He can check items out of his library whenever he wants, but he can’t look in it.
 He can only ask for things from memory.
 After three months, the remaining items (usually 95% of them) are donated.

 BONUS: Closetbox is offering Lela Burris readers $50 off your first month with my code CBOX50 when you sign up here.

 Now that your home is clean, organized, and feeling fresh, you’ve got to keep it that way.
 Create a weekly schedule with basic tasks, broken up by day.
 Then add in a slot for tasks that should be done once weekly, and another for monthly tasks.
 You can take it a step further by adding in quarterly responsibilities as well.
 By sticking with your schedule, your next Spring Cleaning session will be done twice as fast.

 The hardest part of Spring Cleaning is just getting started.
 By using the twelve tips above, you’ll be fully equipped to give your house the extra love it really needs, and provide a healthy environment for your family.
-And I bet you’ll find a lot of your stored items heading to a donation center rather than back in your house during the process.
+I’d also suggest you check out Closetbox to partner with during the process, because they really make the event so much more manageable.
+And I bet you’ll find a lot of your stored items heading to a donation center rather than back in your house.
 Make this your year to get organized, decluttered, and take back your home from all that stuff.

 As a special gift just for Lela Burris readers, you can get $50 off your first month with Closetbox using my code CBOX50 when you sign up here.

 I wrote an entire series on Spring Cleaning and you can view all of it right here!